UPDATE: After publishing the list, we’re getting requests to review new tools all the time, so there will be more than 42 of them.

 WordPress is the world’s most popular CMS (content management system) with a market share above 60%, according to w3techs.

 If you’re running your website on WordPress, you’re lucky today.
-We’ve got 15 plugins and services hand-picked for you to optimize your website for the search engines right from the dashboard.
+We’ve got over 15 plugins and services hand-picked for you to optimize your website for the search engines right from the dashboard.
+It was a hard choice: there are lots of well-established brand names like Yoast and new ones like SEOPress, and most of them deserve to be here.
+To be fair, I decided to only include the ones that either I or someone from the team has tried.

 If you’re not, consider switching to WordPress.
 Here’s why.